OldmateChris/ofi_PDF_Parser/README.md

       cli.py                  # command-line entry (subcommands: domestic, export) main.py                 # tiny launcher for the GUI gui.py                  # Tkinter app
+      domestic_zapi/          # domestic ZAPI-specific parsing pipeline
+      export_orders/          # export order parsing pipeline
+      __init__.py
-      zapi/                   # domestic ZAPI-specific parsing pipeline (if present) export/                 # export order parsing pipeline (if present) __init__.py pyproject.toml              # project metadata, dependencies, console scripts README.md                   # this file tests/                      # tests and sample PDFs
+  pyproject.toml              # project metadata, dependencies, console scripts README.md                   # this file
+  tests/                      # tests and sample PDFs
 ```

-The exact internal modules (`zapi`, `export`, etc.) may vary, but `cli.py` and `main.py` are the primary entry points for the CLI and GUI, and `pyproject.toml` is the single source of truth for installation.
+The exact internal modules (`domestic_zapi`, `export_orders`, etc.) may vary, but `cli.py` and `main.py` are the primary entry points for the CLI and GUI, and `pyproject.toml` is the single source of truth for installation.

 ## Tips & next steps